fredrikaverpil/godoc.nvim/README.md

 - `:GoDoc` - Open picker and search packages.
 - `:GoDoc <package>` - Directly open documentation for the specified package or symbol.
+- In Normal mode, press `gd` to go package definition (only supported by Snacks and Telescope pickers).
+For fzf-lua, the keymap is `ctrl-s`.

 > [!WARNING]
 >